hamzas4011/Typing_Tester/README.md

 # ✨ Typing Tester 🎯

 **Typing Tester** is a Python-based application designed to measure typing speed and accuracy.
 This project was developed as part of a **home exam** for the course **ACIT4420: Problem-solving with Scripting** in the **Applied Computer and Information Technology** master's program at **Oslo Metropolitan University**.

-The application includes accessibility features, such as a **text-to-speech (TTS)** function, and uses Python APIs for enhanced functionality.
-It also provides real-time performance analysis with visual results using **matplotlib**.
+The application leverages **object-oriented programming (OOP)** principles, utilizing **classes and methods** to organize the functionality into modular and reusable components.
+It includes accessibility features, such as a **text-to-speech (TTS)** function powered by the `pyttsx3` library, and integrates **Python APIs** for enhanced text processing and randomization.

+Real-time performance analysis is provided, including detailed metrics for typing accuracy and speed, with visual results generated using **matplotlib**.
+The project is designed with accessibility and user experience in mind, offering options to adjust difficulty levels, track errors, and visualize performance data effectively.

 ---